CITYarts, Inc.: Global HeARTWarming

 The Global HeART Warming program celebrates nature and raises awareness about the speed of climate change by inspiring youth to voice their ideas about climate change.
 Workshops and mural projects inspire youth to encourage change in their families and community, impacting a difference on a global level.

 Always in Bloom (in progress)

 CITYarts produced and created two projects in The Urban Assembly School for Green Careers' public community garden in collaboration with professional artists and the local community, to "celebrate nature, sustainability, and raise awareness to the speed of climate change."

 In the first year, CITYarts plans to produce a redesign of the garden elements, create a mosaic for peace around the fish pond, and in the second year a completed mural on the wall facing the garden.

 Kids for Justice

 The Kids for Justice program encourages students "to develop and express their thoughts on justice through art.
 At-risk youth meet with judicial representatives to discuss justice and social responsibility.
-Based on the ideas they draw and in design workshops lead by professional artists, they create a permanent mural for their school."
+Based on the ideas they draw and in design workshops led by professional artists, they create a permanent mural for their school."